Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 > You may watch the first 3 minutes of this [video tutorial](https://www.youtube.com/watch?v=dNVvFttc-sA) offered by Microsoft Dev Radio to get a video walk through of app deployment with VS Code.

-- Follow the instructions in steps 1, 2, 3 and 5 in the official [Microsoft docs Python deployment tutorial](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-deploy-app-service-on-linux-01).
+- Follow the instructions in steps 1, 2, 3 and 5 in the official [Microsoft docs Python deployment tutorial](https://docs.microsoft.com/azure/developer/python/tutorial-deploy-app-service-on-linux-01).

 - Work with the [flask webapp authentication (my tenant)](https://github.com/azure-samples/ms-identity-python-flask-webapp-authentication) sample or your own chosen Flask sample instead of the sample listed in the tutorial.

 - Disable App Service's default authentication:

     Navigate to the **Azure App Service** Portal and locate your project.
 Once you do, click on the **Authentication/Authorization** blade.
-There, make sure that the **App Services Authentication** is switched off (and nothing else is checked), as thie sample is using MSAL for authentication.
+There, make sure that the **App Services Authentication** is switched off (and nothing else is checked), as this sample is using MSAL for authentication.

     ![disable_easy_auth](./ReadmeFiles/disable_easy_auth.png)

 ### Step 3: Update your Azure AD App Registration